The Bell Pits and Gin Pits in the Gorse Field are included in our Coal Mining guided tours.

-Bell pit coal mining was probably the type of mining that took place in 1204 at the time of the first documented reference to coal mining in Swannington, in the reign of King John.
+Bell pit coal mining was probably the type of mining that took place in 1204 (some sources state 1205) at the time of the first documented reference to coal mining in Swannington.
+A King John charter confirmed the gift from Philip, son of Eilnod, to Rudolf, son of Gerbold, of a piece of ground worth two shillings per annum “in Swannington where cole is gotten“.

 A family would dig a new bell pit each year, down as far as about 30 feet (nine metres).
 When coal was reached the shaft was opened out to mine the coal, thereby forming a rough hand bell shape.